The ELBERG MP2/8 are two high resolution microphone preamplifiers with extended frequency range.

 Each of the 2/8 channels comprises a high quality golden rotary switch which sets the gain in steps of 5 dB from 20 to 70.
 Next, a push switch will dim the input with 20 dB, allowing even line signals up to +24 dBu to be handled.
 After a 48 Volt phantom power switch, a variable high-pass filter may be switched in.
 Its frequencies (potentiometer controlled) range from 40 to 270 Hz (-3 dB – true 12 dB/octav).
 By the three switches, an LED peak program meter shows the output level.
 Further to the right, a fine gain potentiometer allows you to ’fine-tune’ the gain of the MP2/8 from 0 to +6 dB.
 Finally, a push switch reverses the phase of the output without the usual ’bang’.
 Each push button includes an LED, giving a quick visual overview of the state of the MP2/8.
 On the back-plate, a 3-way toggle switch determines whether the chassis is connected to audio ground, power ground or floating, allowing trouble-free mounting in racks or as stand-alone, as well as connection both with and without power ground.
 This switch is disabled on certain overseas models due to legal matters concerning mandatory power grounding (chassis is then hard-wired to power ground).

 Each component in the MP2/8 has been carefully tested and selected to ensure perfect performance for 15-20 years and the MP2/8 comes with a full 5 years guarentee.
 Due to the wide frequency range, our preferred method of switching signals with FETs (Field Effect Transistors) cannot be used here, due to the FETs rather poor switching capability at very high frequencies.
 Instead three state-of-the-art golden relays in each channel do the switching.
 The audio signal doesn’t pass through any push switch at all, as the life-time of these is limited to 5-6,000 operations with audio.
 Instead the switches control the voltage to the relays, and as two poles of each switch are further parallelled, we expect more than 100,000 operations per switch.
 The same technique has been used on the ’Fine Gain’ pot which is in fact a dual pot parallelled, prolonging time of smooth operation even in smoky environments.
 The gain rotary switches are made by Swiss ELMA, and 25,000 operations are guarenteed.
 They might, however, prove to be the first thing that fails.
 In 15-20 years that is!
 They can then be replaced, if further life-time is requested.
-Inputs are balanced by custom designed, high-quality transformers, outputs electronically with a ’transformer-like’ circuit which will give the same output whether used balanced and unbalanced.
+Inputs are balanced by custom designed, high-quality transformers, outputs electronically with a ’transformer-like’ circuit which will give the same output whether used balanced or unbalanced.

 2 Hz to 100 kHz (-1 dB)